5 hands-on steps to turn a dusty folder into a consistent eLearning experience.

 By now, you may be thinking: “Alright, this is cool, but do I really need to design a special website for my handbook?”
-You can, but there’s an even better option that lets you have your cake and eat it, too – using eLearning tools.
+You can, but there’s an even better option that lets you have your cake and eat it, too – using eLearning.

-Instead, if you want to be more than just a box-ticker, you can announce a new theme for each month.
-These themes can support the most important aspects covered in the handbook or draw attention to the most frequent misconduct.
-For example:
+Pro tip: Your course doesn’t have to be long.
+You can split the handbook into a series of mini-courses and enroll all learners in any given thematic mini-course each month.
+These themes can support the most important aspects covered in the handbook or draw attention to the most frequent types of misconduct.
+Here are some ideas for topics: